RasyadiAbdoellah/tic-tac-toe-project/README.md

 An interesting piece of functionality is the stats panel.
 I wanted to show not only total games played, but also games won, games lost, games tied, and any open games available to replay.
 Calculating win/lose/tie statistics was an interesting challenge because of the way I designed the engine.
 The GET request for a user's past games returns an array of game objects.
 The function that determines who won is a prototype of the engine's Game object, the only way I was able to use the function to calculate win/lose stats of past games without completely reworking the engine was to create a temporary Game object and copy the cells from each array object to the temp Game.
 Then using closures and a counter for win/lose/tie, I used .forEach() and an annonymous callback function to correctly determine the stats.

-## To-do for Future Iterations
+## Wishlist for Future Iterations

-- Improve mobile UI/UX - scrolling is necessary for some of the user actions.
+- Improve mobile UI/UX
+ - Scrolling is necessary for some of the user actions.
 Looking into implementing the burger button, or accordion collapsible panels.

+- Improve resume open game functionality
+  - The function as it is currently designed assigns the last object in the array returned from a GET /games?over=false request to the store object, then assigns the store.cell array to the game engine's .cell array.
+It then calls a ui function that iterates through the local cell array and places the value on to the board.
+Since every sign in starts a new game, the last game in the returned array will always be blank.
+Possible improvements for this functionality is the ability to view a list of past games and select which one to load.

 - Multiplayer
 - Customizable X/O icons